wrymax/image_clipper/README.md

     http://www.imagemagick.org/script/binary-releases.php

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile: (Sorry it's not been released to rubygems just now)

-    gem 'image_clipper'
+    gem 'image_clipper', git: 'https://github.com/wrymax/image_clipper'

 And then execute: